DevEnv-94/Grafana_HA_project/README.md

 # Grafana_HA_project

-The project was created to implement Grafana High Availability with 2 Grafana instances, PostgreSQL Database for storage and Load balancer Nginx.
-Prometheus,Alertmanager and exporters to monitor this ecosystem.
-Entire project was automated with Ansible.
+This project was created to implement high availability for Grafana using two Grafana instances, a PostgreSQL database for storage, and an Nginx load balancer.
+It also includes Prometheus, Alertmanager, and exporters to monitor this ecosystem.
+The entire project was automated using Ansible.

 ![Grafana_ha](https://github.com/DevEnv-94/Grafana_HA_project/blob/master/images/grafana_ha.png)